 Downtown Local Area Plan

-The Downtown/Downtown Waterfront Local Area Plan (LAP) is a plan for the revitalization of Sidney’s downtown core and waterfront and contains specific goals and guidelines for how the neighbourhood will develop, with a strong focus on a high level of design for buildings and public space and the enhancement of connections for pedestrians, cyclists and vehicles.
+The Downtown/Downtown Waterfront Local Area Plan (LAP) was part of Sidney's previous 2007 Official Community Plan (OCP) Bylaw No. 1920, which was repealed in June 2022.
+The LAP was a plan for the revitalization of Sidney’s downtown core and waterfront and contained specific goals and guidelines for how the neighbourhood would develop, with a strong focus on a high level of design for buildings and public space and the enhancement of connections for pedestrians, cyclists and vehicles.
+Many of the uncompleted aspects of the LAP were incorporated into Sidney's current OCP, Bylaw No. 2240.

 The development of the LAP included an extensive public process, including a Public Open House, a Design Workshop and a Design Charrette.
 The workshop focused on three key themes - Land Use, Movement, and Built Form.
 Under these three themes, a total of nine sub-topics were explored through focus group discussions and urban design exercises, facilitated by LAP Steering Committee members, Town staff, and community members.
 "Charrette" is a term used to describe an intensive planning and design session.
 The purpose of the charrette was to generate a range of ideas, rather than a single "correct" solution to a challenge.
 A total of 35 people consisting of Steering Committee members, local urban design professionals, Town staff and community representatives participated in the all-day event.
 Urban design consultants from Hotson Bakker Boniface Haden facilitated the charrette.